aliparlakci/bulk-downloader-for-reddit/README.md

 All the program modes are activated with command-line arguments as shown [here](#using-the-command-line-arguments)
 ### saved mode
 In saved mode, the program gets posts from given user's saved posts.
+### submitted mode
+In submitted mode, the program gets posts from given user's submitted posts.
 ### subreddit mode
 In subreddit mode, the program gets posts from given subreddits* that is sorted by given type and limited by given number.